Welcome to today's edition of the Rush 24-7 podcast.

 Loaded for bear today.

-We have another Republican debate tonight on a Fox Business Network.
+We have another Republican debate tonight on a Fox business network.

 Actually, we got two of them.

-We got the pregame meal at seven.
+We got the pregame meal at 7.

 Isn't that right?

-8:30 or 9 o'clock for the uh for the big time debate.
+8.30 or 9 o'clock for the big-time debate.

-Excuse me, folks, just a minor little frog.
+Just a minor little frog.

 Nothing.

-Telephone number if you want to be on the program today, 800-282-2882, and the email address, Lrushbow at EIB net.com.
+Telephone number if you want to be on the program today, 800-282-2882 and the email address, lrushbow at EIBnet.com.

-We got some audio soundbites of this coming up.
+We've got some audio soundbites of this coming up.

 This is amazing.

-The drive by media is publishing and reporting stories about how Carson is beating them.
+The drive-by media is publishing and reporting stories about how Carson is beating them.

 Look at there right there.

-Six, I think it's seven and nine.
+6, I think it's 7 and 9.

 I'm looking at it right there.